IML-DKFZ/m-pax_lib/README.md

 ### Reproduce the results

 For all other experiments in the paper, respective experiment files to overwrite the default parameters were created.
 The following configurations reproduce the results from the paper for each dataset.
-You can also add your own experimen yaml files or change the existing.
+You can also add your own experiment yaml files or change the existing ones.
 For more information see [here](https://github.com/ashleve/lightning-hydra-template).

 The ISIC and OCT evaluation need a rather large RAM size of ~80Gb.
 Reduce the batch size in the `isic/oct_eval.yaml` file to get less accurate but more RAM sparing results.